JenniferMarrero20/web102_prework/README.md

 <!-- Replace this with whatever GIF tool you used! -->
 ![WEB102_Prework_Jennifer_Marrero](https://github.com/user-attachments/assets/d7a7d941-f2a6-48ec-ac61-17682dfe278b)

-GIF created with ClipChamp for Windows
+GIF created with LICEcap for Windows.
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows